Congratulations 2026-2027 Board of Governors!

 ARTICLE V. MEETINGS

-SECTION 1: CANCELATION POLICY
+SECTION 1: CANCELLATION POLICY

 The President and/or Advisors will, at their discretion, make the decision to cancel meetings in the event of inclement weather, base closure, or other special circumstances.
 Membership will be notified via text message, e-mail, MSC website, social media and/or any other means available.
 MSC meetings and activities may be re-scheduled or called off by a simple majority decision of the Board of Governors.